frederic-perez/AmE-dictionary/data/dictionary.md

 __iron<sup>2</sup>__ _v_ :mega: (ironing)
 __ironclad__ _adj_ :two::hammer: _Ironclad persistence._ _Ironclad commitment._
 __ironman__ _n_ :mega::dart: (iron man) A strong man of exceptional physical endurance.
+__irony__ _n_ In rhetoric, the notoriously confusing word irony means to use words to mean the opposite of their literal meaning.
+Example: Ashley said it was a beautiful day while drying off from the drenching rain.
+(Ashley ironically referred to poor weather as “beautiful.”)
 __irrefutable__ _adj_ _Irrefutable evidence._
 __irreplaceable__
 __irrigate__ _v_ :dart: